Sole proprietorship in Germany: what it is and how to start one

 Tax and accounting

 Engaging a tax adviser typically involves annual charges from around €100 to €500.
-Digital bookkeeping solutions (such as sevDesk or lexoffice) can be expected to cost roughly €10 to €30 per month.
+Digital bookkeeping solutions can be expected to cost roughly €10 to €30 per month.

 Business account